myobie/authority/README.md

 - [x] Get `/authorize` to do the most basic happy path implicit flow as a proof of concept
 - [ ] Validate the `provider` param in `/authorize`
 - [ ] Fix merge accounts test
+- [ ] Document how to create public/private key pairs (JWKs)
+- [ ] Make it possible for clients to limit their allows providers
+- [ ] Add a few more providers for testing
+- [ ] What to do with a provider that doesn't provide an email address?